Azure/Azure-Sentinel/Playbooks/ProofpointTAP/Playbooks/ProofpointTAP-AddForensicsInfoToIncident/readme.md

 ### Post-Deployment instructions
 #### a.
 Authorize connections
-Once deployment is complete, you will need to authorize each connection.
+Once deployment is complete, authorize each connection.
 1. Click the Azure Sentinel connection resource
 2. Click edit API connection
 3. Click Authorize
 4. Sign in
 5. Click Save
-6. Repeat steps for Proofpoint TAP connector API Connection (For authorizing, the Service Principal and the secret need to be provided.)
+6. Repeat steps for Proofpoint TAP connector API Connection.
+Provide the Service Principal and the secret for authorizing.
 #### b.
 Configurations in Sentinel
-1. In Azure sentinel analytical rules should be configured to trigger an incident.
+1. In Azure sentinel, analytical rules should be configured to trigger an incident.
 An incident should have *campaignId* custom entity (obtained from *campaignId_s* field in ProofpointTAP logs).
 Check the [documentation](https://docs.microsoft.com/azure/sentinel/surface-custom-details-in-alerts) to learn more about adding custom entities to incidents.
 2. Configure the automation rules to trigger the playbook.